Time Management Strategies

 - While your office hours should primarily be devoted to meeting with students, GSIs can save time by working on GSI-related tasks between student visits during office hours.
 Make sure you always have some course-related work with you in case not many students show up and you have extra time.

 - Be clear with students about what types of questions are appropriate for office hours and what types of questions are better answered in class or via email.

 - Be clear about the purpose of office hours and what students can expect of you.
 For example, will you read essay drafts in office hours?
 Are you willing to meet with groups of students during office hours?

-For further suggestions about making use of office hours, see Questions for Students in Office Hours.
+For further suggestions about making use of office hours, see Starting Conversations in Office Hours.

 - Instead of preparing a lesson plan for review sessions from scratch, solicit student questions about what they are still having difficulty with and use them as a basis for review sessions.